ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-07-Large-Scale Study of Curiosity-Driven Learning.md

 Sometimes we want an agent to learn skills for some particular task of interest.
 In that case, we can adjust the coefficient values in **Equation \ref{eq: r}**, let's say, we set $ c_{r_{\text{ext}}} = 1 $ and $ c_{r_{\text{int}}} = 0.01 $.
 With this setting, the agent can focus on its primiary objective while exploring the environment.
 This setting may come in handy especially when the extrinsic reward is **sparse**.
 For example, in navigation tasks, an agent needs to reach the target position in order to get a positive extrinsic reward (+1 reward for reaching the goal, 0 reward otherwise).

 {% include figure.html image="https://zhenkaishou.github.io/my_site/assets/Large-Scale%20Study%20of%20Curiosity-Driven%20Learning/curiosity_with_extrinsic_reward.png" caption="Average reward in Unity maze with combined extrinsic and intrinsic reward.
-(Source: original paper)" width="60%" %}
+(Source: original paper)" width="50%" %}

 The figure above shows the average extrinsic reward obtained by the agent in a Unity maze.
-Training with extrinsic reward only completely fails in this environment (the curve with "extrinsic only" label, which sits constantly at zero), while training with combined extrinsic and intrinsic reward enables the agent to reach the target position.
+Training with extrinsic reward completely fails in this environment (the curve with "extrinsic only" label, which sits constantly at zero), while training with combined extrinsic and intrinsic reward enables the agent to reach the target position.

 ### Tips